Nephrogenic diabetes insipidus: Diagnosis

-Differential diagnosis includes nephrogenic diabetes insipidus, neurogenic/central diabetes insipidus and psychogenic polydipsia.
+Differential diagnosis includes nephrogenic diabetes insipidus, neurogenic/central diabetes insipidus and primary polydipsia.
 They may be differentiated by using the water deprivation test.
 Recently, lab assays for antidiuretic hormone are available and can aid in diagnosis.
 If the patient is able to rehydrate properly, sodium concentration should be nearer to the maximum of the normal range.
 This, however, is not a diagnostic finding, as it depends on patient hydration.

 Desmopressin can also be used; if the patient is able to concentrate urine following administration of desmopressin, then the cause of the diabetes insipidus is neurogenic diabetes insipidus; if no response occurs to desmopressin, then the cause is likely to be nephrogenic.

 Treatment

 Persons with nephrogenic diabetes insipidus must consume enough fluids to equal the amount of urine produced.
 Any underlying cause such as high blood calcium must be corrected to treat nephrogenic diabetes insipidus.
 The first line of treatment is hydrochlorothiazide and amiloride.
+In lithium-induced NDI, amiloride is believed to work by blocking the epithelial sodium channel (ENaC) on the apical membrane of collecting duct principal cells, thereby reducing lithium entry into these cells and reducing lithium's downstream effects on urine concentrating mechanisms.
 Patients may also consider a low-salt and low-protein diet.

 Thiazide diuretics cause a mild decrease in extracellular fluid volume through natriuresis and diuresis which in turn increases the proximal absorption of sodium and water, lowering urine output.

 High serum osmolarity stimulates polydipsia in an attempt to dilute the serum back to normal and provide free water for excreting the excess serum solutes.
 However, since the patient is unable to concentrate urine to excrete the excess solutes, the resulting urine fails to decrease serum osmolarity and the cycle repeats itself, hence polyuria.